rbind/apreshill/content/post/2020-06-07-hugodown/index.markdown

 ![](blogdown-signpost-2.png)

-Now you create a new RStudio project via [git clone](https://help.github.com/articles/cloning-a-repository/).
-This will create a local copy on your computer so you can sync between the two locations: your remote (the one you see on github.com) and your local desktop.
+We just created the remote repository on GitHub.
+To make a local copy on our computer that we can actually work in, we'll clone that repository into a new RStudio project.
+This will allow us to sync between the two locations: your remote (the one you see on github.com) and your local desktop.

-1. Click `File > New Project > Version Control> Git`.
+1. Click `File > New Project > Version Control > Git`.

 1. Paste the copied URL from the previous step.